COVID-19: Flatten The Curve

-A flatter curve assumes the same number of infections but, by social distancing, it will avoid over-stressing our health care system and allow more people to access the care they need.
+A flatter curve assumes the same number of infections but avoiding over-stressing our health care system and allow more people to access the care they need.

 It is about doing our part to help our fellow neighbours, and why we have chosen this highly appropriate phrase to title this resource page.